 200ml canned coconut milk

-In a high-powered blender, add chaga liquid and remaining ingredients and blend on high until well combined and frothy.
+In a high-powered blender, add brewed Chaga tea concentrate and remaining ingredients and blend on high until well combined and frothy.
 (I use a Vitamix Pro 750 series and blend for approx 1 minute on the The Hot Soup setting).Taste and adjust sweetness level to your liking.

 Pour into a mug and melt away.